overte-org/overte-docs-sphinx/README.md

 * Index and Glossary support
 * Localization support

-Our main documentation is hosted at https://docs.vircadia.com.
+Our main documentation is hosted at https://docs.overte.org.

 **Please take a moment to thank or donate to the [active maintainers](https://vircadia.com/contributors-redirector/?redirect=vircadia/vircadia-docs-sphinx) of this repository! ❤️**

 ## Translate

-There are two ways to help with the translation of Vircadia's documentation:
+There are two ways to help with the translation of Overte's documentation:
 * The recommended way is to use https://weblate.vircadia.dev.
 * You can also submit updated `.po` files via a pull request.